Jaemu/jaemu.github.io/content/post/2015/7-11/phylogeny-and-dogs.md

 #### Final thoughts

 I don't pretend to be an evolutionary biologist so don't take my word on the quality of the science mentioned in any of the papers or articles that I cited.
-I sort of fell down a rabbit hole when trying to find an article to support my dad's assertion that he once heard on the Discovery channel that humans evolved a large visible sclera due to evolutionary advantages and the cooperative eye [cooperative eye hypothesis](https://en.wikipedia.org/wiki/Cooperative_eye_hypothesis) and that dogs also engage in social cooperation via eye communication.
+I sort of fell down a rabbit hole when trying to find an article to support my dad's assertion that he once heard on the Discovery channel that humans evolved a large visible sclera due to evolutionary advantages and the [cooperative eye hypothesis](https://en.wikipedia.org/wiki/Cooperative_eye_hypothesis), and that dogs also engage in social cooperation via eye communication.
 Much to my surprise, my dad wasn't totally contradicted by modern science (not a first, but a rarity).

 While it is true that dogs can and do signal emotions through use of visible sclera (search "whale eye" and you will get lots of images of scared or anxious dogs), there is no evidence that they engage in social cooperation with humans using eye contact.
 The jury is still out on whether or not eye contact with humans makes dogs feel a stronger social bond or feel threatened.